johnmurage/johnmurage.github.io/_posts/2025-12-25-Data-and-AI-Journey.md

 height: 630
 alt: "Data the New Oil"
 ---
-Web Vulnerbilities are common entry points for attackers.
-In this post we will explore **Sql Injections** and **XSS** -- two of the OWASP top 10.

 ## Data
 In todays nwe world every step we perform is an intended or uknown data entry: